alem-platform/backend/RSSHub/README.md

    - Parses new articles
    - Saves them to `Postgres` and caches `Redis`

-4. The application must be able to dynamically:

-   - Change the ticker interval (`SetInterval`)
+4. The application should be able to change the ticker interval and size of workers without restarting the application.
-   - Resize the number of workers (`Resize`)

 **Default behavior:**